Colorado regulators cleared another hurdle Thursday in the effort to launch legal sportsbooks in Colorado in time for the Stanley Cup Finals.

 - Midnight Rose Hotel & Casino in Cripple Creek

 Last July, PointsBet USA Sportsbook entered into a multi-year partnership with Double Eagle that will include the launch of retail and mobile sportsbook operations.
-Saratoga Casino announced a partnership with Betfred USA Sports last month, under which Betfred will provide retail and mobile operations.
+Saratoga Casino announced a partnership with Betfred USA Sports last month, under which Betfred will provide retail and mobile betting operations.

 PointsBet, an Australian bookmaker, recently launched its second U.S. based headquarters with the opening of an office in downtown Denver.
 The Denver hub serves as the company’s western base of operations.